+ABUSIVE HEAD TRAUMA BY SEX AND RACE

-SEX 2017 2018 2019 RACE 2017 2018 2019
+SEX 2018 2019 2020 RACE 2018 2019 2020

-Female 4 7 3 White 5 6 3
+Female 7 3 3 White 6 3 3

-Male 4 3 4 Black 1 4 3
+Male 3 4 4 Black 4 3 4

-Multi-Racial 2 0 1
+Multi-Racial 0 1 0

-8 10 7 8 10 7
+10 7 7 10 7 7

-\ In 2018, two children died from abusive head trauma who were injured as toddlers and have been on life support since.
-And in 2019 another child died who been shaken as a toddler and lived to be 14 years old.
+In 2018, two children died from child abuse who were injured as toddlers and have been on life support since, in 2019 another child died who been shaken as a toddler and lived to be 14 years old and in 2020 four more children died who were shaken as infants and lived to be from 5 to 13 years old.

-In 2019, the average age of victims was eleven months.
-Only four of the seven children who died from abusive head trauma were under one year of age.
-The oldest child was two years of age when they were injured.
+Only three of the seven children who died from abusive head trauma in 2020 were under one year of age.
+The other four lived for years in vegetative states from the time they were injured as infants until their deaths in 2020.

 Young parents, unstable family conditions, low socioeconomic status, disability, or prematurity of the child make an infant particularly vulnerable.
 The triggering event for abusive head trauma is almost always the baby's crying and loss of control by the caregiver.
-Research found that the amount of crying in infants tend to increase on a daily basis, starting at about one to two weeks, getting worse for up to two to three months and then starts to decline.
+Research found that the amount of crying in infants tend to increase on a daily basis, starting at about one to two weeks, getting worse for up to two to three months and then starts to decline (Barr).
 While some babies cry more than others, all infants go through this same pattern.

-The triggering event in two of the abusive head trauma deaths was crying.
-This question was not answered in the other five cases.
+The triggering event in one of the abusive head trauma deaths was crying.
+This question was not answered in the other six cases.